Keep reading to find out why these onion benefits will make you weep with joy.

 In this article:

-1. Can Help With Thyroid Health
+1. May Help with Thyroid Health

-Onions, especially the red ones, contain phosphoric acid that is of great benefit to the thyroid gland.
+Onions or Allium cepa, especially the red ones, contain phosphoric acid that is of great benefit to the thyroid gland.
 One known folk remedy is to rub the juices of a raw red onion all over the neck to stimulate the thyroid gland into producing the right amount of hormones.

 Natural compounds in red onions such as antioxidants slow down premature aging and lower blood pressure, which puts less stress on the thyroid gland.

-2. Are Full Of Antioxidants
+2. Full of Antioxidants

 What Are Anthocyanins?
 These water-soluble pigments are a type of flavonoid with antioxidant, anti-inflammatory, anti-viral, and anti-cancer properties.
 They have different shades (purple, red, or blue) depending on their pH level.

-3. Are Good For Your Heart
+3. Good for Your Heart Health

 The anti-inflammatory health benefits of onions also help with the reduction of high blood pressure and dangerous blood clots.

-Another study conducted on 54 women saw a huge reduction of LDL cholesterol upon consuming large amounts of raw, red onions.
+Studies show that ingesting quercetin-rich onion extract reduced the blood pressure of 70 overweight patients.
+The same research study also revealed that 54 women saw a huge reduction of LDL cholesterol upon consuming large amounts of raw, red onions.

 What Is Quercetin?
 It is a plant pigment present in foods such as red wine, red onions, berries, apples, as well as green and buckwheat tea.
 It has antioxidant properties that fight free radicals, reduce inflammation, and lower high blood pressure.

-4. Are Full Of Beneficial Nutrients
+4. Full of Beneficial Nutrients

 Expect a hearty dosage of B vitamins when eating onions as well, including the folate B9 and B6 (pyridoxine).
 B vitamins are crucial in metabolism, the production of red blood cells, and nerve function.